Now Reports

 Mitoma – 三苫

-A broad and sandy beach, so clean that the sand squeaks as you walk!
-No umi no ie (beach huts), so shop before you head out.
-The beach has clear waters and a lot of rocks to turn over to find small sea creatures, making it a great spot for children to play.
-The stretch between Nata and Mitoma is a popular surfing spot!
+This wide sandy beach is so pristine that you can hear the sand squeak underfoot!
+However, there are no umi no ie (beach huts), so remember to shop before you set off.
+The beach boasts clear waters and abundant rocks, under which you can find small sea creatures, making it an ideal playground for children.
+The stretch between Nata and Mitoma is a hit among surfers!

 • No parking available